 In the opinion of the Directors there were no significant changes in the state of affairs of the entity that occurred during the financial year under review that are not otherwise dealt with in this report or financial statements.

 Dividends

-The Company has not declared or recommended a dividend for the reporting year (2019: Nil).
+The Company declared a dividend of \$5m on 3 March 2022.
+(2021: Nil).

 Events subsequent to reporting date